 How bad is Collins?

-Jarron Collins is so bad that even Pelton explains: is better than him!
+Jarron Collins is so bad that even Jason Collins is better than him!
 Sick burn!
+Pelton explains:

 Alvin Gentry started Collins in place of Lopez on Sunday, and Minnesota outscored Phoenix by 11 points with the Stanford product on the floor.
 Any minutes going to Collins are too many (his net plus-minus, albeit in garbage time, is a dismal -11.4)